yqfclid/influx4erl/README.md

          http_pool => undefined,password => undefined,port => 8086,
          protocol => http,username => undefined}}]
 ```
-### you can read or write point by your registered name in udp or http

 ### you can write point by http or udp
 ```